1918 San Fermín earthquake: Tsunami

 As a result of the earthquake, a tsunami lashed the west coast of the island, probably 4–7 minutes after the main shock.
-The highest waves were estimated at 6.0 m in Point Agujereada, 4.5 m at Point Borinquen, and 5.2 m at Point Jiguero.
-Several coastal villages were destroyed and it has been estimated that 40 people drowned (32 in Aguadilla alone) as a direct result of the tsunami.
+The highest waves were estimated at 6.0 m in Point Agujereada, 4.5 m at Punta Borinquen (where it destroyed the lighthouse), and 5.2 m at Point Jiguero.
+Several coastal villages were destroyed, and it has been estimated that 40 people drowned (32 in Aguadilla alone) as a direct result of the tsunami.
+The earthquake and consequent tsunami destroyed most historic vernacular residences in downtown Aguadilla with only a few, such as the Amparo Roldán residence, surviving.
+Many of the historic tombs and mausolea of the historic cemetery were also badly damaged by the waves.

 Aftershocks

 Several aftershocks were reported immediately after the main earthquake.
-On October 24 and November 12, two strong aftershocks were reported on the island.
+On October 24 and November 12, two strong aftershocks (6.4 and 6.1 Mw, respectively) were reported on the island.
 However, no damage was reported as a result.

 United States response

 The response from the United States was to exempt the municipalities most affected from paying taxes for a short period immediately following the quake: those municipalities were Mayagüez, Aguada, Aguadilla, Añasco and Isabela.
 The U.S. appropriated funds for the repair of municipal buildings of the most affected municipalities.